-Perimetri Perduti explores the events before, during and after the 1966 Florence flood.
+Perimetri Perduti is a project which explores the events before, during and after the 1966 Florence flood.
 The book features watercolour studies by David Cass alongside texts from invited authors.
-The project has been presented in The Fruitmarket Gallery, Lanfredini Palace, and The Italian Cultural Institute and as an event in The Fruitmarket Gallery.
+The project has been presented in the Lanfredini Palace, the Italian Cultural Institute and as an event in The Fruitmarket Gallery.

 After a prolonged period of intense rain during the first days of November 1966, two Valdarno dams burst south of Florence.
 During the early hours of 4th November an enormous weight of water was propelled at great speed towards Florence, as the river Arno spilled over, rushing to fill every nook and crevice.
 Mud, oil, fuel and filthy water spread and rose – to 22 feet (6.7 m) in Santa Croce – covering almost 7000 acres.
 By the evening of that very same day the waters began to recede, leaving behind some 600,000 tons of mud and debris – a ton of mud for each inhabitant – and utter devastation to the city and its people.
 The legacy of the flood lives on today.